cravemaster/ios7betafw/README.md

 # ios7betafw

-will work on this soon
+will work on this soon (hopefully)